 He was a major reason the team finished first in the Eastern Conference for the first time since the 1993-94 season.

 "He is the backbone of our team -- always has been," Rangers coach John Tortorella told Newsday.
 "He is one of the strongest competitors that I've seen as an athlete.
 Sometimes as a goalie, you don't see it.
 With him, you do."

-It's the first time since the 2006-07 that a goaltender has finished in the top three in Hart Trophy voting.
-He has a chance to be the first goalie to win the Hart since Jose Theodore following the 2001-02 season.
+It's just the eighth time since 1980 that a goaltender has finished in the top three in Hart Trophy voting, and the first time since Roberto Luongo and Martin Brodeur did it in 2006-07.
+Lundqvist has a chance to be the first goalie to win the Hart since Jose Theodore in 2001-02.

 Makin spent the summer rehabbing a serious knee injury that ended his 2010-11 season in early February.
 He wasn't 100 percent when the 2011-12 season started, but he still was able to dominate the League offensively.
 He had his first 50-goal season and led the League with 109 points to win his second Art Ross Trophy.
 The Pittsburgh star had three points streaks of at least eight games, including one to end the regular season.
 He had two goal-scoring streaks of at least five games, had four five-point games and went consecutive games without a point just three times.